Generative Social Choice: A Study of Public Opinion on Abortion

 \subsection{Pilot Description}

-We illustrate the setup of the pilot in \cref{fig:process-overview}.
-We first recruit 100 participants through the online platform Prolific.\footnote{\url{https://www.prolific.com/}} Our sample consists of US residents, stratified with respect to age, gender, and race.\footnote{For more details on the demographic composition of the sample, see \cref{app:demographics}.} We ask these participants to complete a survey on chatbot personalization.\footnote{See \cref{app:survey:generation} for the verbatim survey questions.} To introduce participants to the topic of chatbot personalization, we first show them background information and ask them whether a chatbot should personalize its answer in each of three example scenarios.
-Then, we asked participants to describe their stance on chatbot personalization, by answering four questions in free-text form that ask about the trade-offs of personalization, the rules participants would like to see imposed on chatbot personalization, as well as arguments for and against their proposed rules.
+We first recruit {a sample of} 100 participants through the online platform Prolific\footnote{\url{https://www.prolific.com/}}, which we refer to as the \emph{generation sample}. {Our sample consists of US residents aged 22 and higher, stratified to reflect US residents in terms of gender and voting behavior in the 2020 presidential election.}\footnote{For more details on the demographic composition of the sample, see \cref{app:demographics}.} {We ask these participants to complete a survey on abortion.}\footnote{See \cref{app:survey} for the verbatim survey questions.} {Participants start reflecting on the topic by answering four questions in free-form text: how often they think about or discuss abortion, whether abortion should be legal or illegal, what their opinions on abortion are rooted in, and whether there are situations where they are uncertain about whether abortion is appropriate.
+Then, we ask participants to summarize their stance on how society should deal with abortion, in a self-contained three-sentence statement. }

-We also ask participants to rate their agreement with six example statements, which we generate with a single call to GPT-4 and without knowledge of participant responses.
-These ratings are given on the five-level scale described at the beginning of \cref{sec:experiments}.
-Both the initial scenarios and statements are shown to participants in random order.
+We also ask participants to rate their agreement with {five} example statements, which we generated with a single call to {GPT-4o} and without knowledge of participant responses, {(see \cref{app:zero-shot} for the prompt).} These ratings are given on the {seven}-level scale described at the beginning of \cref{sec:experiments}, and rating questions are shown to participants in random order.

-Based on participant responses, we extract a slate of five representative statements using \cref{alg:cjr}.
-To evaluate this slate, we then launch a second survey with a new set of 100 stratified participants to validate the 5 output statements (see the right box in \cref{fig:process-overview}).
-In this second survey, after showing participants the same introductory information about chatbots, we ask them to rate the five statements (using the same question format as at the end of the first survey round).
+{Based on participant responses, we extract a slate of five representative statements using \cref{alg:cjr} and our implementation of the queries.
+As a baseline, we also ask GPT-4o to directly generate a slate of five statements, providing the LLM with the free-text responses of all 100 agents in its context window (see \cref{app:one-shot} for details).}

-The experiments were approved by the Harvard IRB.
-For reproducibility, and to support future research on online participation, we made participants' full responses available at \url{https://github.com/generative-social-choice/chatbot_personalization_data/}.
+To evaluate {our} slate, we launch a second survey with a new set of 100 stratified participants, the \emph{validation sample}, to evaluate the slate's statements.
+In this validation survey, we ask {participants to rate the ten statements from both our and the baseline slate} (in random order, using the same question format as for the ratings in the generation survey).
+For reproducibility, and to support future research on online participation, we made participants' full responses publicly available at \url{https://github.com/generative-social-choice/survey_data/}.